Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 8 April 2025 00.25.36 UTC
+- WIB: Selasa, 8 April 2025 01.35.39 UTC
-- WITA: Selasa, 8 April 2025 01.25.36 UTC
+- WITA: Selasa, 8 April 2025 02.35.39 UTC
-- WIT: Selasa, 8 April 2025 02.25.36 UTC
+- WIT: Selasa, 8 April 2025 03.35.39 UTC

 Kutipan Inspiratif:
-"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: friendship
+Kategori: technology